 Spit up happens.
 Even when breastfeeding.
 It’s a good idea to have something on hand that will keep you and baby clean if baby just so happens to have a little spit up.
 These Burpy Bibs from aden + anais are one of my favorites since they can be used as a burp cloth and a bib.
 They are also thicker and more absorbent than most burp cloths and bibs.
 Definitely a must-have!

 7. Breast Pump

 It’s unrealistic to think that you will always be around baby.
-Maybe you have to go back to work, maybe you want your partner to help with a feeding, maybe you are going to go on a date night with your husband and need a babysitter, or maybe you just need a few hours to yourself to get your hair done, nails done or go to the gym.
+Maybe you have to go back to work, perhaps you want your partner to help with a feeding, perhaps you are going to go on a date night with your husband and need a babysitter, or perhaps you need a few hours to yourself to get your hair done, nails done or go to the gym.
 This is why you need to have a breast pump if you are wanting to avoid supplementing.
 Getting a breast pump is easier now more than ever since insurance can cover that expense.
 Read here to learn how to get a breast pump with your insurance.

 8. Milk Saver

 Some women don’t realize that when you are breastfeeding on one breast, your other breast is also leaking at the same time.
 That milk is liquid gold so we want to save every drop!
 That is why I love and recommend the Milker Saver from Milkies.
 It’s great because you can save and use that milk from the other breast for later.